LUMIVERO/C6-Citation-Style-Scripts/readme.md

 [TRE009](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Templates/TRE009%20Other%20work%20in%20the%20same%20series%20was%20cited%20before) Other work in the same series was cited before

 [TRE010](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Templates/TRE010%20Other%20work%20in%20the%20same%20series%20was%20cited%20in%20a%20previous%20footnote) Other work in the same series was cited in a previous footnote

+[TRE011](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Templates/TRE011%20The%20editor%20is%20also%20the%20translator%20of%20a%20reference) The editor is also the translator of a reference

 [TXY001](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Templates/TXY001%20Field%20Specific%20Field%203%20contains%20Schreiben%2C%20Erlass%20oder%20Verf%C3%BCgung) Field "Specific Field 3" contains Schreiben, Erlass oder Verfügung